-Every distributor organises data and the working process in their own way: different files, formats, and methods.
+Every distributor organizes data and the working process in their own way: different files, formats, and methods.
 Adjusting to the various feeds and decoding the jargon every time can be very annoying.

 This function is very important to provide connectivity across multiple vendors.
 Automated formatting, optimizing vendor feeds and the ability to simultaneously exchange data via multiple methods (email, FTP, etc.) - are what dropshippers need.

 Working with multiple distributors can lower already tight margins.
-Extending the network with new retailers increases risks, because the chances of unprofitably routing orders, sending backorders and adding overhead to manage operations increase with each new distributor.
+Extending the network with new retailers increases risks because of the chances of unprofitably routing orders, sending backorders and adding overhead to manage operations increase with each new distributor.

 Full backend automation can streamline the order lifecycle and minimize the risks of order and shipping issues.

 Problem #5: The Supply Chain is Constantly Changing

 Adding and changing dropshippers are inevitable in this kind of business.
 Each time the vendor expands or changes the product offering, they have to face integration complexities that take a too long time.